 In the past, Google released a core algorithm update every few months, it was just a bit over 3-months ago since the last January core update.

-The announcement by Google: It said, “Later today, we are releasing a broad core algorithm update like our previous numerous updates each year.
+The announcement by Google: Said, “Later today, we are releasing a broad core algorithm update like our previous numerous updates each year.
 This is the May 2020 Core Update, our guidance remains the same as we’ve covered before”.

 Expanding the horizon of the update to enhance the experience of the Google search

-With its recent previous core update at the start of this year as, January 2020 core update and the one before that was the September 2019 core update, many SEO’s and webmasters said, “it didn’t have a big impact on their sites”.
+With its recent previous core update at the start of this year, the January 2020 core update and the one before that was the September 2019 core update, many SEOs and webmasters said, “it didn’t have a big impact on their sites”.
 The giant platform also released an update in November 2019, but it was specific to local rankings.

 What to do with this: